minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-Stratmann uses the aggregate campaign contributions allocated to representatives in the election post and prior to the congressional session, i.e. contributions from the 1989-1990 and 1995-96 vote to explain the 1991 and 1998 vote and the contributions from the election happening paralell to the vote i.e. Stratmann uses the 1991-92 and 1997-98 contributions to guage whether there are punishments or rewards for the representative's voting behaviors.
+Stratmann uses the aggregate campaign contributions allocated to representatives in the election post and prior to the congressional session, i.e. contributions from the 1989-1990 and 1995-96 vote to explain the 1991 and 1998 vote and the contributions from the election happening parallel to the vote i.e. Stratmann uses the 1991-92 and 1997-98 contributions to gauge whether there are punishments or rewards for the representative's voting behaviors.
 In both cases he finds a positive correlation between contributions from special interest groups and a vote in their favor.